Abscissa/gen-package-version/README.md

 from git or hg and (optionally) dub.
 This generated D file is automatically added to .gitignore/.hgignore if necessary (unless using --no-ignore-file).

-It is recommended to run this via DUB's preGenerateCommands by adding the following lines to your project's dub.json:
+It is recommended to run this via DUB's preGenerateCommands by copy/pasting the following lines into your project's dub.json:

     "dependencies": {
-        "gen-package-version": "~>0.9.4"
+        "gen-package-version": "~>0.9.5"
     },
     "preGenerateCommands":
-        ["cd $PACKAGE_DIR && dub run gen-package-version -- your.package.name --src=path/to/src"],
+        ["dub run gen-package-version -- your.package.name --root=$PACKAGE_DIR --src=path/to/src"]

 USAGE:
 gen-package-version [options] your.package.name --src=path/to/src